NUSpecialProjects/gitmarks/README.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop/) our Postgres Database will be containerized in Docker.

-[Ngrok](https://ngrok.com/docs/getting-started/) Allows us to easily connect the frontend to backend code.
+[Ngrok](https://ngrok.com/docs/getting-started/) Allows us to easily expose our local backend to GitHub webhook events.
 Make an account for a stable link!

 ## Before Running